BillyParkerJ/NetTrafPic/README.md

-A simple tool I made as an exercise in Python

 Captures and looks at TCP packets and turns their values into pixels.
 The imagesize is specified beforehand, if not it defaults to 200 x 200.